 1. Effect of "Leverage" or "Gearing"

 Forex Transactions carry a high degree of risk.
 The amount of Initial margin may be small relative to the value of the foreign currency so that transactions are 'leveraged' or 'geared'.
 A relatively small market movement may have a proportionately larger impact on the funds you have deposited or will have to deposit: this may work against you as well as for you.
-You may sustain a total loss of initial margin funds and any additional funds deposited with the firm to maintain your position.
+You may sustain a total loss of initial margin funds and any additional funds deposited with the firm to maintain your position, and you may incur a debit balance owed to FXCM.
 If the market moves against your position or margin levels are increased, you may be called upon to pay substantial additional funds on short notice to maintain your position.
 If you fail to comply with a request for additional funds within the time prescribed, FXCM in its sole discretion may liquidate any or all of your positions at a loss.

 2. Risk-reducing orders or strategies

 The placing of certain orders (e.g., "stop-loss" orders, where permitted under local law, or "stop-limit" orders), which are intended to limit losses to certain amounts, may not be effective because market conditions may make it impossible to execute such orders.
 Strategies using combinations of positions, such as "spread" and "straddle" positions, may be as risky as taking simple "long" or "short" positions.